Childcare Subsidy through WINZ

 Choose a category to see the articles within that category

-A parent asks can she be made to pay for breakages.
-Her child’s centre has told her child was involved in breaking a window and
+A parent asked if she can she be made to pay for breakages.
+Her child’s centre said her child was involved in breaking a window

 Dear My ECE, when my child turned 3 we were asked if we wanted to sign up for the 20-Hours ECE and told it would